 - If you are doing your own packing, follow your office moving checklist to account for everything.
-Try to being unpacking before your full staff comes back to work to make the environment more welcoming.
+Try to begin unpacking before your full staff comes back to work to make the environment more welcoming.

-- Have an open box for last minute items.
+- Have an open box for last-minute items.
 We like to call this the ‘NOW’ box.
 It should be the last box out and the first box in.
 Put things like the remotes, keys, some common hand tools and any nuts and bolts, screws and any other loose parts that you will need right away at the new place.